 Black holes can be divided into several size categories:

-* Stellar-mass black holes have masses ranging from about 1.5-3.0 solar masses (the Tolman-Oppenheimer-Volkoff limit) to 15 solar masses.
+* Supermassive black holes that contain millions to billions of times the mass of the sun are believed to exist in the center of most galaxies, including our own Milky Way. * Intermediate-mass black holes, whose size is measured in thousands of solar masses, may exist.
+Intermediate-mass black holes have been proposed as a possible power source for ultra-luminous X ray sources. * Stellar-mass black holes have masses ranging from about 1.5-3.0 solar masses (the Tolman-Oppenheimer-Volkoff limit) to 15 solar masses.
 These black holes are created by the collapse of individual stars.
 Stars above about 20 solar masses may collapse to form black holes; the cores of lighter stars form neutron stars or white dwarf stars.
-In all cases some of the star's material is lost (blown away during the red giant stage for stars that turn into white dwarfs, or lost in a supernova explosion for stars that turn into neutron stars or black holes).
+In all cases some of the star's material is lost (blown away during the red giant stage for stars that turn into white dwarfs, or lost in a supernova explosion for stars that turn into neutron stars or black holes). * Micro black holes, which have masses at which the effects of quantum mechanics are expected to become very important.
+This is usually assumed to be near the Planck mass.
+Alternatively, the term micro black hole or mini black hole may refer to any black hole with mass much less than that of a star.
+Black holes of this type have been proposed to have formed during the Big Bang (primordial black holes), but no such holes have been detected as of 2007.

 Astrophysicists expect to find stellar-mass and larger black holes, because a stellar mass black hole is formed by the gravitational collapse of a star of 20 or more solar masses at the end of its life, and can then act as a seed for the formation of a much larger black hole.